pnp/custom-learning-office-365/installation/UpdateV4-V5.md

 ![Tenant App Catalog Screenshot](../images/TenantAppCatalog.png)

-If you find that your package is out of date, you can download it from this repository and then upload it into your tenant app catalog (you will need appropriate access to do this step).
+If you find that your package is out of date, you can download the latest version from this repository and then upload it into your tenant app catalog (you will need appropriate access to do this step).

 To download the SPPKG file, navigate to the [customlearning.sppkg](https://github.com/pnp/custom-learning-office-365/blob/main/installation/customlearning.sppkg) file in the webpart folder of this repository.
 Select `Download` to save the file to your computer.